History of Maxine Waters in Timeline

 2012: Ranking Member of House Financial Services Committee

-In 2012, Maxine Waters became the ranking member of the House Financial Services Committee upon Barney Frank's retirement.
+In 2012, upon Barney Frank's retirement, Maxine Waters became the ranking member of the House Financial Services Committee.

 July 24, 2013: Voted in Favor of Amendment 100

-In 2013, California's 35th congressional district, which Maxine Waters represented, was renumbered as the 43rd district.
+In 2013, Maxine Waters' congressional district, which she represented since 1991, was renumbered from the 35th to the 43rd district.

 March 27, 2014: Introduced Home Forward Act of 2014

-On March 27, 2014, Maxine Waters introduced a discussion draft of the Housing Opportunities Move the Economy Forward Act of 2014, known as the Home Forward Act of 2014, aimed at supporting affordable housing initiatives.
+On March 27, 2014, Maxine Waters introduced a discussion draft of the Housing Opportunities Move the Economy Forward Act of 2014, known as the Home Forward Act of 2014.
+The bill included provisions for affordable housing initiatives.

 2016: Objected to Wyoming's Electoral Votes

-In 2016, Maxine Waters objected to Wyoming's electoral votes after the presidential election, but the objection was dismissed.
+In 2016, Maxine Waters objected to Wyoming's electoral votes after the presidential election, a state Donald Trump won.
+The objection was dismissed by then-Vice President Joe Biden.

-In July 2017, during a House Financial Services Committee meeting, Maxine Waters famously used the phrase "reclaiming my time" while questioning Secretary Mnuchin, which became associated with her criticisms of Donald Trump.
+In July 2017, during a House Financial Services Committee meeting, Maxine Waters questioned Secretary of the Treasury Steven Mnuchin, repeatedly using the phrase "reclaiming my time".
+This phrase became associated with her criticisms of then-President Donald Trump.

 August 12, 2017: Waters Links Trump to Charlottesville Violence

-On August 12, 2017, Maxine Waters linked President Trump to the violence at a white nationalist rally in Charlottesville, stating that the White House was "now the White Supremacists' House".
+On August 12, 2017, Maxine Waters linked Donald Trump to the violence at a white nationalist protest rally in Charlottesville, Virginia, stating that the White House "is now the White Supremacists' House."

-On April 24, 2018, while attending the Time 100 Gala, Maxine Waters urged President Trump to resign from office to avoid impeachment.
+On April 24, 2018, while attending the Time 100 Gala, Maxine Waters urged Donald Trump to resign from office, stating, "So that I won't have to keep up this fight of your having to be impeached because I don't think you deserve to be there.
+Just get out."

 June 23, 2018: Waters Urges Harassment of Trump Officials